 The couple decided that best way they could give back to the University and to the state was by providing future Mountaineers with the opportunity to pursue their dreams at WVU.
 Through an estate gift to the WVU Foundation, the couple established the Burkey and Marylou Lilly Scholarship.
 The first $10,000 scholarship will be awarded to a WVU student for the 2019-20 academic year.

-“What a wonderful way to honor the Lilly’s commitment to education and to their home state,” said Abby Esguerra, director for development, WVU Extension Service.
+“What a wonderful way to honor the Lilly’s commitment to education and to their home state,” said Abby Esguerra, former director for development, WVU Extension Service.
 “The Lillys understood the importance of education in creating lifelong opportunities for West Virginia’s young people.
 This generous estate gift will provide a legacy of scholarship to future generations of Mountaineers.”

 The scholarship will be awarded to a student from Monongalia, Mercer or Summers county, who is enrolled at WVU.
 To be eligible, applicants must have a 2.5 grade point average or higher, and majoring in any undergraduate program, excluding social sciences.
 First preference will be given to a student who comes from a family farm, as defined by the West Virginia Department of Agriculture, or who is an active member of a 4-H club in one of the three counties noted previously.
 Consideration also will be given to an individual who is completing four years of military service and will enroll at WVU.
 A student who is a recipient one year is eligible for consideration in any other year provided he or she continues to meet the scholarship criteria, with a preference that the same student receive the scholarship award for four consecutive years, as appropriate.